 Grit?
 The cur/pit cross shows more, and thats saying alot…

 Hunting Line Airedale Standing Around, Wont pull Fur

 A Jagd, Patterdale and Mongrel pull fur, Airedale wont close.
 See a trend yet?

-Wont close on a nearly dead, 3 legged coyote with neck exposed!
+Wont close on a nearly dead, 3 legged fox with neck exposed!
 Hunt Line Dale.

 3 legged trapped 30# bobcat, wont close.

 4 on 1 and they still wont close.
 This Coyote gives more than he gets here..

 Sniffing & barking at a Badger, will not close